Use to summarize this article

-You just closed your Series A. The cap table looks different, the team is about to double, and somewhere in the first ninety days a new investor or a freshly hired marketing lead looks at your website and says the thing everyone eventually says: "Shouldn't we rebrand?"
+You just closed your Series A. The cap table looks different, the team is about to double, and somewhere in the first ninety days a new investor or a freshly hired marketing lead looks at your website and says the sentence everyone eventually says: shouldn't we rebrand?

 It is one of the most expensive sentences in B2B SaaS.
 Not because rebrands are always wrong, but because most of the ones triggered by a funding round solve a problem that does not exist while ignoring the ones that do.
 Some companies burn through $200K rebuilding a brand that was converting fine.
 Others let a brand that is quietly losing them deals limp along for two more years because nobody wants to be the person who breaks the thing that is "working."